Skip to content

 OneViewHTTPS5 min

-RID publishes impact data onto an Amazon SQS queue (via SNS).
-Unlike HTTP sources that poll on a fixed interval, SQS ingestion uses a long polling approach: the service requests data and waits up to 20 seconds for a message, reducing both end-to-end latency and API call volume.
+RID publishes impact data through a message queue service.
+Unlike HTTP sources that poll on a fixed interval, message queue ingestion uses a long polling approach: the service requests data and waits for new messages, reducing both end-to-end latency and API call volume.

-Cloudwatch logging tracks which RID impacts have been successfully read from the queue, supporting debugging and audit workflows.
+Platform logging tracks which RID impacts have been successfully processed, supporting debugging and audit workflows.

 • Data Transformer — Downstream consumer that normalises ingested data

-• Data Stream Ingestion — Sibling ingestion service for AMQP event streams
+• Data Stream Ingestion — Sibling ingestion service for event-driven message streams

-• Data Redis Ingestion — Sibling ingestion service for Redis-based sources
+• Data Redis Ingestion — Sibling ingestion service for real-time data sources

 • Data Fusion — Fuses transformed data from multiple sources